Mechanical Engineering AMP

 Qualified undergraduate students who plan to earn a master's degree in mechanical engineering may enroll in the Accelerated Master’s Program, which enables students to begin working on a master's degree while still an undergraduate.
 Students apply to the program in the second semester of their junior year.
 Following acceptance by the Graduate College, students may take up to nine graduate credits while still an undergraduate.
 Of these, up to six credits can be counted toward both the B.S. and the M.S. degrees, subject to approval of the student's graduate advisor.
-Students in the Accelerated Masters Program are required to follow the requirements of the thesis option M.S. degree, and typically begin work toward their master's thesis starting in the summer following their junior year.
+Students in the Accelerated Masters Program must follow either the non-thesis option or research thesis option M.S. degree requirements.
+For the thesis option, research counting toward the thesis will typically begin immediately in the summer following their junior year.

 Requirements for Admission to Graduate Studies for the Degree of Master of Science for Accelerated Students

-To apply for the program, students must have a cumulative grade point average of at least 3.20 at the time of application, must submit a letter of application to the graduate program coordinator naming a faculty member who has agreed to serve as their graduate advisor and must complete the Graduate College application.
-Completion of the general (aptitude) portion of the Graduate Record Examination is required only for those students who are applying for a Graduate Teaching or Research Assistantship.
-Scores are submitted in the fall semester of a student's senior year.
+To apply for the program, students must be enrolled at the University of Vermont in mechanical engineering with a cumulative grade point average of at least 3.20 at the time of application, must submit a letter of application to the graduate program coordinator and, if applicable, naming a faculty member who has agreed to serve as their graduate advisor, and must complete the Graduate College application.
+No Graduate Record Examination (GRE) is required for admission for AMP applicants in mechanical engineering.

 Minimum Degree Requirements for the Degree of Master of Science

-The Mechanical Engineering Accelerated Graduate Program offers a thesis option for the master's degree.
-This requires the completion of advanced courses in mechanical engineering, mathematics, and other approved courses and research (for thesis students) totaling at least thirty credits.
+The Mechanical Engineering AMP requires the completion of advanced courses in mechanical engineering, mathematics, and other approved courses and research (for thesis students) totaling at least thirty credits.

 Students are required to complete: